The Garden Grazer

 April 15, 2020 at 12:13 pm

-So great to hear you were able to give this a try with your pantry staples!
-Thanks so much for coming back to let me know (and for leaving a recipe rating).
-Very appreciated.
+Hello, Megan!
+So great to hear you were able to give this a try with your pantry staples.
+Thanks so much for coming back to let me know - it's very appreciated!
 Hope you enjoy any other recipes you try!

 Reply